rua-iri/AraDictImproved/README.md

 # AraDictImproved

-A program to deconstruct an arabic word and return its possible defintions using an updated and hopefully improved version of aramorph.
+A program to deconstruct an arabic word and return its possible defintions using an updated and hopefully improved version of aramorph which can be found [here](https://github.com/gitGNU/gnu_aramorph).

 Aramorph was used as the basis for the website [Aratools](http://www.aratools.com/) which I found absolutely vital at university!

-My intention is to be able to deploy this program as an api to use in other projects.
+The original database has been updated so that words no longer need to be transliterated before checking them.
+This is because the entire database has itself been transliterated into arabic, hopefully improving the performance of the program.

-I'd eventually like to alter the database so that transliteration is no longer necessary.
-Might do that in the future...
+This program is currently running as an api on my website, which I intend to use as the backend for other projects.